aryagirigoudar/Infilect_Assignment_SDE/README.md

 Here, app:app indicates the module and instance of the FastAPI application. --reload enables auto-reloading for development.
 6. Accessing the API:
 Once the application is running, you can access the API at http://localhost:8000 by default.
 You can make POST requests to http://localhost:8000/execute/ to process matrices.

+For Database table Structure
+I have included .sql file download and install pgAdmin and import using sql file